deklund76/COVID-Factor-Analysis-Framework/MLmodel.md

 - Use the yearly statistics from this database in the analysis of other features in the vax_cases_death.csv database

 - Database features are the new cases and the new deaths from COVID-19 and the states
+- Label columns are based on the means for the year 2020 and the means for the years 2020 and 2021 combined

 Database *vax_cases_death.csv*